 AssimpKit builds on top of the skeletal animation support provided by SceneKit.
 For any scene that contains skeletal animation data, it creates a skinner and sets it to the node whose geometry the skinner deforms.
 The animated scene after importing will contain a set of animations each with a unique animation key.
-You only have to add the animation to the scene to play it, without even worrying about which node to add the animation.
+You only have to add the animation to the scene to play it.